These Pink Flowering Trees Will Completely Transform Your Garden

 Oakleaf Hydrangea

-This is another large shrub that reaches about 5 feet tall, so it works when you don’t necessarily have room for a tree.
-Its stunning flowers go from white to blush to deep red, and the papery blooms remain from mid summer through winter, providing interest to your otherwise faded garden.
-It’s the only type of hydrangea that also offers brilliant fall foliage.
+This is another large shrub that reaches only about 5 feet tall, so it works when you don't necessarily have room for a tree.
+Its stunning flowers go from white to blush to deep red, and the papery blooms remain from mid summer through winter, providing interest in your otherwise faded garden.
+It's the only type of hydrangea that also offers brilliant fall foliage.

 USDA Hardiness zones: 5 to 9